TILOS-AI-Institute/MacroPlacement/README.md

   - [Other Links](#other-links)

 ## **Recent Updates**
-- **18 March 2025**: We have updated our ASAP7 tescases, SA implementation for faster and better results and generated macro placement solutions using the latest Circuit Training (dubbed as AlphaChip).
+- **18 March 2025**: We have (1) updated our ASAP7 testcases; (2) improved our
+SA baseline implementation for faster and better results; and (3) generated macro placement solutions using the latest Circuit Training (dubbed as AlphaChip) for all of our testcases, including the scaled 7nm Ariane testcases announced on 3 Nov 2024.
 The details are as follows.
-  - Updated ASAP7 [tech lef](./Enablements/ASAP7/lef/asap7_tech_1x_201209.lef) (following the update in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)) to enable routing till M9.
-We rerun [Ariane133](./Flows/ASAP7/ariane133) testcases and added [BlackParrot](./Flows/ASAP7/bp_quad) and [MemPoolGroup](./Flows/ASAP7/mempool_group/) testcases.
+  - Updated ASAP7 [tech lef](./Enablements/ASAP7/lef/asap7_tech_1x_201209.lef) (following the update in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)) to enable routing up to M9.
+We have rerun the [Ariane133](./Flows/ASAP7/ariane133) testcases and added [BlackParrot](./Flows/ASAP7/bp_quad) and [MemPoolGroup](./Flows/ASAP7/mempool_group/) testcases.
   - We strengthen our Simulated Annealing (SA) baseline by adding multithreading and a “go-with-the-winners” metaheuristic, while also ensuring reproducibility of its execution.
 We provide docker environment scripts to ensure reproducibility of the results obtained by SA.
 For more details, please refer to the [SA README](CodeElements/SimulatedAnnealingGWTW/README.md).
   - The hMETIS binary used in Circuit Training does not take any seed as input and the outputs are non-deterministic.
-We provide a CPP wrapper that uses hMETIS C API and calls the hMETIS library to cluster the netlist for a given seed ensuring reproducibility of the clustering results.
+We provide a CPP wrapper that uses the hMETIS C API and calls the hMETIS library to cluster the netlist for a given seed, ensuring reproducibility of the clustering results.
 For more details, please refer to the [Clustering README](CodeElements/Clustering/src/README.md).
   - We train Google’s AlphaChip from scratch, and fine-tune AlphaChip (from the pre-trained checkpoint released in August 2024), for all our testcases.
-A revised experimental protocol  for both training from scratch and fine-tuning – affords more opportunity for CT to converge: we increase the number of iterations from 200 to 400, and make multiple trials before declaring non-convergence.
-We provide the tensorboard links for the pre-training, training from scratch and fine-tuning of AlphaChip [here](./Docs/OurProgress/README.md#03182025).
+A revised experimental protocol – for both training from scratch and fine-tuning – affords more opportunity for CT to converge: we increase the number of iterations from 200 to 400, and make multiple trials before declaring non-convergence.
+We provide the tensorboard links for the pre-training, training from scratch, and fine-tuning of AlphaChip [here](./Docs/OurProgress/README.md#03182025).

 - **3 Nov 2024**: We have posted a new [Protobuf-to-LEF/DEF converter](CodeElements/FormatTranslators/README.md), along with scaled versions of Google Brain's Ariane design in both Protobuf and LEF/DEF formats, as described in the [IEEE DATC RDF update paper](https://vlsicad.ucsd.edu/Publications/Conferences/412/c412.pdf) ([https://doi.org/10.1145/3676536.3697136](https://doi.org/10.1145/3676536.3697136)) at ICCAD-2024.
 Some [new calibration results](./Docs/OurProgress/README.md#Oct26102024) (HPWL and runtime) for RePlAce and Cadence CMP are also provided in our Our Progress chronology.